fl2ma/docs-csv-importer/docs/errors/freq_questions.md

 # Frequently Asked Questions

+## How do I start over or reset the importer?

+Browse to `/flush` on your CSV importer.

 ## My connection times out, even though the IP addresses are correct

 This applies to Docker.
 Make sure that both containers [are on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).